 If your case would not qualify for legal aid under the current rules, you may be able to apply for exceptional legal aid funding, if you can show that your human rights or European Union rights would be breached if you do not have legal aid.

-Recent research has suggested that most immigration judicial reviews are self-financed (people pay a private lawyer).
+Recent research has suggested that most immigration judicial reviews are self-financed.

 If you have a lawyer, they should write the pre-action letter for you.
 They will then usually “instruct” a barrister to represent you if the judicial review gets to a permission hearing, and then at the full hearing if permission is granted.

-Read the “Pre-Action Protocol for Judicial Review” on the Ministry of Justice website for details of what should be included in this letter and what to do with it.
+You can use the guidance on the “Pre-Action Protocol for Judicial Review” on the Ministry of Justice website for details of what should be included in the letter.

 In the letter, you should:

-- explain in detail how you think the Home Office has acted unfairly, irrationally, or unlawfully etc;
+- explain in detail how you think the Home Office has acted unfairly, irrationally or unlawfully

 - ask for a response within a time limit, which is usually 14 days.